Virginia Grande Castro

 Research

 My Ph.D. studies were in Computing Education, under the supervision of Mats Daniels (main supervisor) from Uppsala University (UU), Anne-Kathrin Peters (from KTH), Anders Berglund (UU), and Päivi Kinnunen (University of Helsinki).
-I am part of the Uppsala Computing Education Research Group (UpCERG).
+I was part of the Uppsala Computing Education Research Group (UpCERG).
 I was also one of the Ph.D. students in UpRiSE, the Uppsala Research School in Subject Education.

 Media